10 LinkedIn Tips for When You Are In Between Jobs

 Hi John, I applied for the Sales Manager job at Tesla and am really excited about learning more.
 My 15 years of experience make me think I’d be a great fit for the team.
 Feel free to reach me at 555-555-5555 or [email protected] to set up a meeting.
 Thanks and have a great day!

-2. Optimize Your Headline For Career Change
+2. Optimize Your Headline Using Job-Specific Keywords

 You have four LinkedIn headline choices when you are between jobs: